magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 * all the functions which are agnostic from the hosting platform are confined in the `core.clj` and `predicates.clj` source files living in the `src/valip` directory;
-* all the macros are confined in the `def.clj` source file hosted in the `src/valip/predicates` directory.
+* all the macros are confined in the `def.clj` source file are hosted in the `src/valip/predicates` directory.

 So far, so good.
 But what does it mean that `reader.clj` source